Fighting Voting Company’s Defamation Suit, Fox Hosts Insist They Did Their Jobs

 MANHATTAH (CN) — Three Fox hosts entered court filings Friday that say they were just doing their jobs when they helped stoke the flames of the conspiracy theory that the 2020 presidential election was rigged.

-Following a similar motion earlier this week by Fox News, the hosts Lou Dobbs, Maria Bartiromo and Jeannine Pirro all invoked the First Amendment as a defense this morning against a massive $2.7 billion defamation lawsuit.
+Following a similar motion earlier this week by Fox News, the hosts Lou Dobbs, Maria Bartiromo and Jeanine Pirro all invoked the First Amendment as a defense this morning against a massive $2.7 billion defamation lawsuit.

 “This is what journalists do, and it is what the First Amendment protects,” according to the motion by Maria Bartiromo, who hosted Rudy Giuliani and Sidney Powell to discuss allegations the 2020 presidential election was rigged.
 Bartiromo claims she had extended an invitation to Smartmatic to comment on the allegations but that the invitation was ignored.